 6. Feel Like a Medieval Knight on Ávila’s City Walls

 1.5 hours (69 miles) | UNESCO Site | Historical With Great Gastronomy

 If you fancy medieval architecture, Ávila is the perfect outing.
-Its strategic position led to building the magnificent city walls—the Muralla de Ávila—between the 11th and 14th centuries.
+Its strategic position led to the building of these magnificent city walls—the Muralla de Ávila—between the 11th and 14th centuries.
 These are the best-preserved medieval walls in Spain.
-You will feel like a real knight as you walk along them!
+You’ll feel like a real knight as you walk along them!
 What’s more, the walls meet accessibility requirements.

 Ávila has plenty of significant buildings.
-The churches outside the city walls are also part of the UNESCO World Heritage Site and deserve a visit. Ávila is one of the top places you must see in Spain here.
+The churches outside the city walls are also part of the UNESCO World Heritage site and deserve a visit. Ávila is one of the top must-see places in Spain here.

-Pro tip: Taking pictures of the walls is a must!
-Leave Ávila through a countryside route and you will reach the best spot.
+Pro Tip: Taking pictures of the walls is a must!
+Leave Ávila through a countryside route and you’ll reach the best spot.
 Afterward, have a T-bone steak and patatas revolconas, with paprika and bacon.
 Both are Ávila’s famous dishes for a happy belly.

 5. Stroll Like a Royal in Aranjuez’s Gardens